CammiePone/Planning-Docs/Arcanus.md

   - [ ] Emission - separates aura from the body and uses it as projectiles.
   - [ ] Conjuration - creates physical objects out of aura.
   - [ ] Manipulation - controls physical things (animate or inanimate).
+- [ ] Players can give themselves an affinity with one of the 5 Aura Types through a ritual.

 ## Aura
 - [ ] The player has 20 aura available to them.